-Dr Charlie Gardner is an interdisciplinary conservationist and conservation scientist.
-From 2005 to 2015, he was based in Madagascar, where he worked with WWF, Blue Ventures Conservation and other NGOs on the country’s ambitious ‘Durban Vision’ to triple the extent of the protected area network.
+Dr Charlie Gardner is an interdisciplinary researcher, conservationist and activist with a particular interest in societal responses to the climate and biodiversity emergencies.
+From 2005 to 2015, he was based in Madagascar, where he worked with WWF and other NGOs on the country’s ambitious ‘Durban Vision’, to triple the extent of the protected area network.
 Charlie has also worked in conservation and natural resource management in Mauritius, Kenya, Ghana, England and Scotland.

 Dr Charlie Gardner is a member of the Durrell Institute of Conservation and Ecology.